microsoft/lets-learn-mcp-python/README.md

 **Watch the video** walkthrough on YouTube here: [Let's Learn MCP Python Live](https://www.youtube.com/watch?v=qQZFvz4BTCY&t=2858s)

+Code from the **AI Engineer Paris** Talk can be found here: [Building MCP Servers for VS Code](https://github.com/microsoft/lets-learn-mcp-python/tree/main/ai-engineer-25)

 ## What You'll Build

 By the end of this tutorial series, you'll have: